ch570512/Qlockwork/Readme.txt

 ******************************************************************************

 #define ESP_LED                     Displays the function using the LED on the ESP.
 It flashes once a second.

-#define ONOFF_BUTTON                Use a hardware on/off-button.
-#define MODE_BUTTON                 Use a hardware mode-button.
-#define TIME_BUTTON                 Use a hardware time-button.
-Debug to serial will not work if defined.

 #define SENSOR_DHT22                Use a DHT22 sensor module (not the plain sensor) for room temperature and humidity.
 #define DHT_TEMPERATURE_OFFSET      Sets how many degrees the measured room temperature (+ or -) should be corrected.